haotran-california/rust_node_blog/js_runtime_part_1.md

 ### One-to-Many Relationship
 ![Diagram showing one-to-many relationships](https://drive.google.com/uc?export=view&id=1niBflxHv63q8lQf3y4tfzhKbRlVSQ8TP)

-There is only ever a single platform.
-Furthermore, one platform can have multiple isolates and one isolate can have mutliple contexts.
+There is only ever a single instance of platform.
+But one platform can have multiple isolates and one isolate can have mutliple contexts.
 Note that each isolate may only have a single
 **active context**, although an isolate may may switch from one context to another through **entering context scope**.
-This will be refered to shortly in the next main concept section.
+This will be refered to shortly in the handles and scopes main concept section.
+Although isolates and contexts are not often directly manipulated by the programmer beyond setup, the importance in understanding these various one-to-many relationships is to provide background for various program architectures which embed V8.
+Here are two examples of what this looks like in an application.
-The important idea here is framing the isolate object and context object as they will be commonly manipulated by the programmer.
-Furthermore we have two examples of how a program which embedds V8 can leverage this structure.

 ### EX 1) Chrome
 ![V8 in Chrome](./images/V8_Chrome.png)